 How Much Does Tri Tip Cost in California?

-California average · USDA Southwest region · week of June 11, 2026
+California average advertised sale price · USDA Southwest region · week of July 9, 2026

-Store-weighted advertised price for tri tip roast across California-area supermarkets this week.
-The national average runs about $7.77.
-What you actually pay turns on grade, your store, and whether it’s on feature.
+Store-weighted advertised (sale) price for tri tip roast across California-area supermarkets this week, the on-ad deal price, not the everyday sticker.
+Everyday shelf prices run higher, often into the low-double-digits per pound at premium or urban stores.
+The national advertised average runs about $7.77.
+What you actually pay turns on region, grade, your store, and whether it’s on feature.

 Tri tip shows up at three quality tiers in the weekly ads.
 Here’s the current California spread, cheapest to priciest, with the national average for context: